rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

   }
 ```

-In short term, in this one liner we:
+In short term, in this one-liner we:

 * open a channel to a Rest API in a full type safe manner
 * serialised the case class to a JSON payload
 * wait for the result.
-* piped the deserialised result in UI.
+* piped the deserialized result in UI.

 ### 8.2.
 Secured Endpoint

 In the same way, a secured client can be defined, that will handle the authentication and the authorization.

-Of course it will be a bit more complex, but the same principles will apply.
+Of course, it will be a bit more complex, but the same principles will apply.

-Tapir do distinguish the secured endpoints from the unsecured ones, and will generate the client side code accordingly.
+Tapir does distinguish the secured endpoints from the unsecured ones, and will generate the client side code accordingly.

 For example, a secured endpoint will be defined like this: